 ibVPN is a solid budget VPN with lots of impressive privacy features.
 Speeds are good enough on local connections but nothing to shout about, however torrenters will love the servers optimized for use with P2P traffic.
-Streaming fans will be pleased to know that ibVPN is currently working to access Netflix and BBC iPlayer.
+Streaming fans will be pleased to know that ibVPN is currently working to access Netflix.
 Custom apps are available for the usual range of popular platforms, however the Windows app is pretty clunky and not the most user-friendly we’ve seen.

 Pricing & Deals